-The Geminids are a meteor shower that happens every December.
+The Geminids usually put on a dazzling display that wows skywatchers around the world each December.
 NASA says astronomers consider it one of the "best and most reliable" showers of the year, but the shower actually did not start occurring until very recently (in astronomical and human terms).

 First reports of the shower emerged in the mid-1800s, but at the time there were only 10-20 meteors per hour.
 These days, it's more like 120 meteors at the peak.